docker-hy/docker-hy.github.io/docs/part-3/section-4.md

  - The package manager is `apk` and it can work without downloading sources (caches) first with `--no-cache`.
  - `useradd` is missing, but `adduser` exists.
  - Most of the package names are the same - there's a good package browser at https://pkgs.alpinelinux.org/packages.
  - The youtube-dl assumes that Python executable is called `python`.
-When we installed the version 3 of Python, the executable is called `python3` and that is why the last line of the RUN directive makes a [symbolic link](https://linuxize.com/post/how-to-create-symbolic-links-in-linux-using-the-ln-command/) so that both names can be user to run Python
+When we installed the version 3 of Python, the executable is called `python3` and that is why the last line of the RUN directive makes a [symbolic link](https://linuxize.com/post/how-to-create-symbolic-links-in-linux-using-the-ln-command/) so that both names can be used to run Python

 Now when we build this file with `:alpine-3.13` as the tag: